-- Using a forceps, stained specimens are transferred singly into a big drop of 70% glycerol on a slide. - Place the slide under a dissection microscope (white side of the base plate facing up) - Using needle and forceps, remove wing and leg discs from the stained carcasses and gather them on one side of the drop. - 4) Note that wing discs tend to come off the carcasses and float loosely in the glass vials.
+- 1) Using a forceps, stained specimens are transferred singly into a big drop of 70% glycerol on a slide. - 2) Place the slide under a dissection microscope (white side of the base plate facing up) - 3) Using needle and forceps, remove wing and leg discs from the stained carcasses and gather them on one side of the drop. - 4) Note that wing discs tend to come off the carcasses and float loosely in the glass vials.
 Check carefully! - 5) Using a laboratory pipette, place a small drop of 70% glycerol (40 μl) on a slide (with frosted edge).
-Transfer discs with the tip of the needle or one shank of the for the tip of the needle or one shank of the forceps into this drop.

-- 6) When a couple of leg and wing discs have been collected in this drop, use a forceps to place a cover slip with one side next to the glycerol drop (use needle to keep it in position; A in Fig.), then slowly lower the whole cover slip (arrow).
+Transfer discs with the tip of the needle or one shank of the forceps into this drop. - A forceps needle slip glycerol + specimens slide nail varnish - 6) When a couple of leg and wing discs have been collected in this drop, use a forceps to place a cover slip with one side next to the glycerol drop (use needle to keep it in position; A in Fig.), then slowly lower the whole cover slip (arrow).
 Using this procedure you prevent inclusion of air bubbles. - 7) Seal all fringes of the cover slip with nail varnish (B in Fig.). - 8) Make sure that your slides are properly labelled and filed according to the instructions given under 'General guidelines'.